BlinkTagInc/gtfs-to-html/README.md

     mongod

-To generate HTML timetables, run the 'gtfs-to-html' script.
+To generate HTML timetables, run `gtfs-to-html`.

     gtfs-to-html

-By default, it will look for a `config.json` file in the project root.
+By default, `gtfs-to-html` will look for a `config.json` file in the project root.
 To specify a different path for the configuration file:

     gtfs-to-html --config-path /path/to/your/custom-config.json

 This will download the GTFS file specified in `config.js` .
-Then, it will build the HTML timetables and save them in `html/:agency_key`.
+Then, `gtfs-to-html` will build the HTML timetables and save them in `html/:agency_key`.

 ### Options